The Problem

 Good me, I’ll check the timer.

-But if I do, I’m just growing the memory center that makes me question my memory.
+But if I do, I’m just growing the memory centre that makes me question my memory.
 Poor me.

 Good me, just this once.
 It will reduce my tension.